 So, what can I do to avoid high electricity bills in Alberta?

 Although there have been some efforts to stabilize Alberta electricity prices, it’s still somewhat difficult to predict what electricity bills in the province will look like in the months ahead.

 In times of price fluctuation (or even worse, increasing prices), consumers should take the best out of fixed rates for electricity in Alberta.

 Fixed energy rates will provide you with cost certainty.
 In times of higher energy bills, customers under fixed-rate plans won’t feel so affected, as their electricity prices per kWh won’t be vulnerable to environmental disasters, politics or other external factors.

 Instead of focusing on the cheapest electricity rates at the time you sign a deal, take a look at both historical prices and the forecast.
 In other words, look at the downside and upside risks related to the contract you’re about to sign.
 For most energy customers, especially large consumers, fixed rates will bring more predictability to your budget and protect you from sudden market changes.
 Once you know what to expect from your monthly bills, you reduce the risks of unwelcome financial surprises.

 At EnergyRates.ca, you can learn more about the differences between floating and fixed rates, but also compare Alberta electricity providers and their rates, including ENMAX Energy, Direct Energy, Encor by EPCOR and ATCOenergy.

-The website allows you to compare utility costs and find out which electricity supplier fits your energy needs.
+The website allows you to compare utility costs and determine which electricity supplier fits your energy needs.
 The cost comparison tool lets you find the best and cheapest available providers in Alberta, as well as make a comparison of the current electricity plans in your area.
 Consumers looking for small business, commercial or industrial gas suppliers can even get a custom rate comparison report.